conleyk/doped_arrays/README.md

 # README

-To access preprint, please click test.pdf above.
+To access preprint, please click doped_array.pdf above.
 From there, you can view or download the pdf.

 For an up-to-date list of indexed manuscripts, see my Google Scholar page: